KeepThinkingYX/Xi-Yang/README.md

 ## News

+> 2022.09.08 Received project support from the Young Scientists Fund of the National Natural Science Foundation of China.

+> 2022.06.22 Supported by the "Lixin Outstanding Young Teacher Training Program" of Jilin University.

 > 2022.06.04 Our work "HiVideo: Hierarchical Browsing Interface for Educational Videos" will be presented at SIGGRAPH 2022 as a poster.

 > 2022.06.03 Our work "Data-driven Multi-Modal Partial Medical Image Preregistration by Template Space Patch" will be presented at MICCAI 2022.